wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1. Instead of using models created by Amazon, custom models can be created using Amazon's <strong>SageMaker</strong> service (service prefix: <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonsagemaker.html">SageMaker</a>) running Tensorflow and other Machine Learning frameworks.

     <a target="_blank" href="https://learning.oreilly.com/library/view/data-wrangling-on/9781801810906/B17801_04.xhtml#_idTextAnchor077">SageMaker Data Wrangler</a>, a web UI-based service that integrates with SageMaker Studio for data scientists building machine learning pipelines that build, train, and deploy machine learning models.
 It comes with pre-configured data transformations to impute missing data with means or medians, one-hot encoding, and time series-specific transformers that are required for preparing data for machine learning.
+SageMaker Data Wrangler also provides a visual interface to create custom transformations using Python code.
+SageMaker Data Wrangler can be used to prepare data for training and inference with Amazon SageMaker, Amazon Redshift, Amazon Aurora, and Amazon Athena, as well as Snowflake.

+    The open-source version of Data Wrangler outside SageMaker Studio has now been renamed AWS SDK for Pandas.

     AWS also provides AWS Glue DataBrew.